-He is author of the award-winning book, "Southernmost Art and Literary Portraits", (Mercer University Press), chronicling his intimate portraits and personal interviews with fifty internationally noted artists and writers in Florida, 1983-2003, including; Edward Albee, Ann Beattie, John Chamberlain, Harry Crews, Annie Dillard, Carl Hiaasen, Roy Lichtenstein, John D. MacDonald, James Merrill, Robert Rauschenberg, James Rosenquist, Larry Rivers, the last known portrait of Isaac B. Singer, Syd Solomon, Richard Wilbur, and Joy Williams, among others.
-In the fall of 2012, the Orlando Museum of Art presented the premiere exhibition of "Southernmost Art and Literary Portraits"
+He is author of the award-winning book and museum exhibition, "Southernmost Art and Literary Portraits", (Mercer University Press), chronicling his intimate portraits and personal interviews with fifty internationally noted artists and writers in Florida, 1983-2003, including; Edward Albee, Ann Beattie, John Chamberlain, Harry Crews, Annie Dillard, Carl Hiaasen, Roy Lichtenstein, John D. MacDonald, James Merrill, Robert Rauschenberg, James Rosenquist, Larry Rivers, the last known portrait of Isaac B. Singer, Syd Solomon, Richard Wilbur, and Joy Williams, among others.
+In the fall of 2012, the Orlando Museum of Art presented the premiere exhibition of "Southernmost Art and Literary Portraits.

 Roberts was awarded The American Spirit of Honor Medal, U.S. Navy, 1961; a Good Citizenship Award, City of Orlando 1975; he has received over two dozen Addy Awards for commercial work, 1972-1985 ; the prestigious Dishinger Award naming Jimm Roberts the Outstanding Classical Portrait Photographer in Florida - Florida Professional Photographers Association, 1977; he is a recipient of an Individual Artist's Grant -Florida Department of State, 1987; a Top Ten Book Award, Foreword Magazine, 2005; the 2005 Gold Award for Best Book of Photography of the Year published by a University Press, - Book Expo America, Washington, D.C.; Roberts' work is included in the American Art Portrait Gallery, National Portrait Gallery, Smithsonian Institution, Washington, D.C., as well as The George Eastman House and International Museum of Photography and Film, Rochester, N.Y.
 2010.
 At the Orlando Museum of Art 2012, Orlando Mayor Buddy Dyer proclaimed September 22nd as "Jimm Roberts' Florida Art and Artists Day" recognizing Roberts' "vibrant contributions to the Orlando community."

-Currently, Roberts works at his Orlando, Florida studio involved in on-location and personal photographic projects; spends time in the studio's tropical garden; enjoys cooking, reading, working out, and mentoring aspiring photographers and artists who seek encouragement and inspiration in finding his or her own individual voice.
+Currently, Roberts works at his Orlando, Florida studio involved in studio and on-location photography projects for individual Attorneys, Small Business Owners, Executives, Artists and Writers, Musicians, Actors and Models, .He spends time working in the studio's tropical garden; enjoys cooking, reading, working out, and mentoring aspiring photographers and artists of all stripes who seek guidance, encouragement and inspiration in pursuing his or her own inner artist.

 (Photo c.
 Marcus Sharpe, all rights reserved).